caleb531/jcanvas-website/src/content/docs/Canvas/getCanvasImage.md

 ## Notes

 This method does not work on Google Chrome if the page is served from a file URL (`file://`).
 This is a limitation of Google Chrome's sandboxing architecture, and therefore cannot be fixed.
-However, this method still works when the page is served from a server (either online or running locally via `localhost://`).
+However, this method still works when the page is served from a server (either online or running locally via `localhost`).